Hamza Division (Aleppo)

 The Hamza Division (فرقة الحمزة) was a Syrian rebel group in northwestern Syria affiliated with the Syrian National Army, trained and equipped by the United States, the United Kingdom and Turkey as part of the Syrian Train and Equip Program.
 Formed in 2013, it cooperated with the Turkish Armed Forces in the Turkish occupation of northern Syria.

 In 2018, Turkey "deployed 600 members of the Kurdish Falcon Brigade to join the Hamza Division" in "what may have been an.. [attempt] to counter accusations of anti-Kurdish discrimination".
-As of 2018, the Hamza Division is "made up of 200 Kurdish and 400 Arab fighters" trained and armed by Turkey.
 During the integration of Syrian rebel factions in 2025, the Hamza Division was reorganized into the 76th Division.